CryptvJet/Pulse-Core/README.md

 1. Open `index.html` in your browser.
 2. Select a tool and draw directly on the canvas.
 Right-click to erase cells.
 3. Press **Start** to begin pulsing; **Stop** pauses the animation.
 4. Adjust sliders and checkboxes to experiment with different behaviors.
-The collapse threshold controls how much energy accumulates before the field clears.
+The collapse threshold (in Pulse Units) controls how much energy accumulates before the field clears.
 5. Save your design with **Save Pattern** or restore a previous one with **Upload Pattern**.
 6. Use **Randomize** to populate the current grid with randomly placed cells.